LappleApple/awesome-leading-and-managing/README.md

 - [Did you write all this yourself?](#did-you-write-all-this-yourself-creditattribution)

 ### Who is this for?
-- Individual contributors (ICs) looking to move into a management role but not sure if it’s right for them
+- Individual contributors (ICs) considering a move to management
 - ICs who want to stay ICs but want to have more influence in their orgs
 - ICs who recently moved into a management role
-- Managers looking to level-up a particular skill
+- Managers looking to level-up a particular skill or attribute
 - Managers transitioning to meta-management (managing managers)

-### Why should you read this or trust the authors for advice?
-You shouldn’t.
-Much of this is self-contradictory.
-Some seemed like good advice at the time.
-Little of it is original, even less is written by me.
-Don’t read this cover-to-cover.
-Scan the Table of Contents and pick a topic you’d like to learn more about.
-Joe has highlighted the absolutely most essential content (a few dozen articles, six books, and a handful of videos, checklists, and slide decks).
+* "If I have seen further, it is by standing on the shoulders of giants." — Sir Isaac Newton *
+* "If I have not seen as far, it is because giants were standing on my shoulders." — lots of people, including Leigh Caplan*
+* "People need to stop using the phrase 'natural-born leader.'
+No one is a natural born leader." — [Kate Heddleston](https://twitter.com/heddle317)*

 ### How can I submit a link or ask a question?
-First off, we'd love that!
+So glad you asked!
 For submissions, follow our [contributing guidelines](CONTRIBUTING.md).
 For questions, go ahead and post an issue in our Issues Tracker.

 ### How can I get more info on [missing topic]?
 Please let us know via the Issues Tracker if there’s a topic you'd like this list to include.